 The primary style to AI now is a machine learning, in which programs are trained to pick out and respond to patterns in huge amounts of data, such as identifying a face, object, nature in a picture or choosing a winning move in the board game of chess.
-This technique of machine learning can be applied to numerous sorts of problems.
+Numerous sorts of problems are solved using ML.

 AI is the wave which will push this generation towards the next industrial revolution.
 Industries across the healthcare, transportation, finance, retail, IT and manufacturing sectors are witnessing its hugely positive impact.
 Artificial intelligence is also being used to analyze vast amounts of molecular information looking for potential new drug candidates–a process that would take humans too long to be worth doing.
 And this is just the beginning for artificial intelligence.
 As technology advances, so will the number of innovations and applications.